 It is not the most affordable choice either, which means that there are less expensive options if all you plan to do with the laptop is to participate in Zoom calls.

 Now it does have some quirks.
-It is a little noisy, the amount of ports is not very extensive and sometimes the display acts up.
+It is a little noisy, the number of ports is not very extensive and sometimes the display acts up.

 While these aren’t exactly show-stoppers, they may annoy a selective group of users.
 If you can accept these compromises, this specific Zenbook has a lot of bang for the buck.